 Up-to-date fees can be found on the University of Sheffield's webpages for postgraduate students:

 Departmental Taught Postgraduate Bursaries

-Each year we offer seven bursaries to students on one of our masters courses.
+Each year we offer two bursaries to students on this program.
 Students who are awarded a bursary get a £1,500 reduction in their tuition fees.
 These bursaries are awarded on a competitive basis, based on:

-To be considered for a bursary for a course you intend to start in 2017, submit your application by Monday 1 May 2017.
-All applications received before this deadline will be considered for a bursary.
+To be considered for a bursary for a course you intend to start in 2019, submit your application by 31 May 2019.
+All applications received before this deadline will automatically be considered for a bursary.

 |What our graduates say||

 Jake studied BEng Mechatronic and Robotic Engineering at Sheffield before choosing to pursue the MSc Cognitive and Computational Neuroscience.

 Laura chose the MSc because it gave her the opportunity to learn about computational modelling methods alongside imaging techniques such as fMRI.

 The module provides an introduction to core aspects of contemporary neuroscience, and it will consider the current state of knowledge in the field, central theoretical issues and key practical approaches.
 Topics that are discussed include: neural signalling, sensation and sensory processing, movement and its central control, the `changing brain' (development and plasticity in the nervous system) and complex brain functions.

 |Computational Neuroscience 1 (15 credits)||